abhishekjindal/nasa-image/Readme.md

 # Assessment

-The assessment can be tested by opening the index.html file in the console and run the main() function.
+The assessment can be tested by opening the index.html file in a browser and run the main() function in the console.